The Major in International and Area Studies — Concentration in International Affairs

 Advanced courses: Choose five courses from current, relevant, internationally-focused course offerings in the following departments.* All courses must be approved by the student's IAS adviser in order to count for the major.
 Visit the concentration webpage and master course list for the full list of options.

 - Latin American Studies

 - University College — Geographic Information Systems; International Affairs; International Studies; Sustainability

 - Women, Gender, and Sexuality Studies

 * Students may submit a request to add a course by following the instructions for the Petition Process.

-Senior Honors: Students must confidently expect to graduate with an overall GPA of 3.65 or higher in order to qualify for Senior Honors.
-Students should enroll in IAS 485 Preparation for IAS Honors Thesis in the fall of senior year, and in IAS 486 IAS Senior Honors Thesis in the spring of senior year (under the corresponding section number of the faculty member overseeing the student's thesis).
+Senior Honors: Students must confidently expect to graduate with an overall grade-point average of 3.65 or higher in order to qualify for Senior Honors.
+Students should enroll in IAS 485 Preparation for IAS Honors Thesis during the fall of senior year and in IAS 486 IAS Senior Honors Thesis during the spring of senior year (under the corresponding section number of the faculty member overseeing the student's thesis).